 Step 3: Choose the condition and grading of the container

 When you’ve figured out which container type is right for you, it’s time to decide on the grading of the container.
-Which grading and condition you should choose, depends on what you need the container for.
+It will depend on what you need the container for.
 This step will make sure that your cargo successfully passes through the customs.
 Here are the gradings of containers:

-- Grade F (Food grade containers): A container with an F grade is a new container – also known as food grade.
-This means that the container can, for instance, be used to ship foods and has not carried any toxic chemicals or products before.
+- Grade F (Food grade containers): A container with an F grade is a new container – also known as a food grade.
+This means that the container can be used to ship foods and has not carried any toxic chemicals or products before.

 Feeling a bit confused and overwhelmed with the many different abbreviations and gradings?
 Here we’ve just given you a very brief overview of the different things you should keep an eye on.
 Read this in-depth blog article about container condition and grading right here.

-Step 4: Where can I buy a shipping container?
+Step 5: Where to buy a shipping container?

 Around the ports, there are usually plenty of container suppliers.
 So if you want to buy a shipping container, that’s one place to look.
-You can also find containers through local brokers, who’ve regional networks to find the containers you need.
+You can also find containers through local container brokers, who have regional networks to find the containers you need.

 However, as easy as it can be to find the containers closer to the ports, it also has its downsides.
 The pricing can be higher given the ease of accessibility and lack of transparent deals you can make.
 This gives you little chance to know the reasoning behind the price and added fees.